ThomasOdum/CarND-P05-Vehicle-Detection/README.md

 ### 3. Training the classifier

 A `LinearSVC` was used as the classifier for this project.
 The training process can be seen in code cells 4-6 of `Project05-Training.ipynb`.
 The features are extracted and concatenated using functions in `training.py`.
+Since the training data consists of PNG files, and because of how `mpimg.imread` loads PNG files, the image data is scaled up to 0-255 before being passed into the feature extractor.

-This includes HOG features, spatial features and color histograms.
+The features include HOG features, spatial features and color histograms.
 The classifier is set up as a pipeline that includes a scaler as shown below:

 ```python
 clf = Pipeline([('scaling', StandardScaler()),